History of USM Alger (1962–2010): The Allik Era Begins: USM Alger's Return to Glory

 USM Alger Team Winning the league title season 1995–96 with From Left to Right:

 Stand Up : Abdelmalek Khouni - Abdelmalek Brakni - Rachid Boumrar - Fouad Smati - Laïd Belgherbi.

 Sitting Billel Dziri - Nacer Zekri - Farouk Bouhamidi - Azzedine Rahim (c) - Samir Sloukia - Mohamed Hamdoud.

 In 1994, Saïd Allik became Chairman of the Board of Directors of USM Alger, promising to return the club to Division 1.
 On May 26, 1995, USM Alger secured promotion with an away win against MC Ouargla, ending five full seasons in the second tier.
 Under the leadership of Younes Ifticène, the team completed its return to the top flight.
 Allik declared that USM Alger was back in its rightful place and vowed that the club would not fall to the second division again.

 In the 1995–96 season, despite achieving the goal of promotion, Ifticène left the club and was replaced by Nour Benzekri, who resigned mid-season following a disagreement with Azzedine Rahim.
 Rahim suffered a serious injury after a violent tackle from Tarek Lazizi.
 Due to the severity of the injury, Rahim was sent to Salt Lake City, United States, for treatment, but he continued to suffer and eventually ended his career prematurely.

-In the Algiers Derby held at Omar Hamadi Stadium, after USM Alger scored a goal, the assistant referee was injured by smoke from flares.
-The match was stopped and later replayed behind closed doors in the same venue.
-Following this incident, it was decided that future Algiers Derbies would not be played at this stadium in the presence of fans.
+On 8 February 1996, the Algiers Derby at Omar Hamadi Stadium in Bologhine was abandoned following a serious crowd-related incident.
+The match had been played in front of a packed stadium during the month of Ramadan, and USM Alger took the lead in the 13th minute through Nacer Zekri.
+Shortly after the goal, a flare thrown from the stands struck assistant referee Benhamouda on the head, causing an injury and bleeding.

+Given the severity of the incident and the tense atmosphere inside the stadium, referee Belbordj decided to stop the match, which was subsequently abandoned.
+The episode remains one of the most notable incidents in the history of the Algiers Derby.
 USM Alger went on to have a fierce title race with MC Oran.
 In the final round, they clinched the championship with a win over CS Constantine at Stade Mohamed Hamlaoui, finishing just two points ahead.
 It was their first league title in 33 years, and the second in club history.